 6 Things to Do Before You Start a Blog

-I’ve had many readers and friends that have emailed me asking for advice on how to start a blog and while I have tons (after blogging for almost 3 years you learn quiet a few lessons), I’ve found that to prevent the new blog flame and fizzle it helps to do some planning before.
+I’ve had many readers and friends that have emailed me asking for advice on how to start a blog, and while I have tons (after blogging for almost 3 years, you learn quite a few lessons), I’ve found that to prevent the new blog flame and fizzle it helps to do some planning before.
 First, you need to remember that the purpose of blogging (in my mind) is to share your writing with others and form a community and relationships with your readers.
-If your goal is to write or journal and you don’t care about sharing your writing or that sense of community, then don’t waste your time and money creating a blog!
+If your goal is to write or journal, and you don’t care about sharing your writing or that sense of community, don’t waste your time and money creating a blog!

-Note: I am not going to include advice for how to get rich by blogging because A. I am not getting rich by blogging (though I am now at the point where the blog “pays” for itself and a bit more) and B. I don’t think anyone should start blogging for that express purpose (sorry but it’s the truth).
+Note: I am not going to include advice on how to get rich by blogging because A. I am not getting rich by blogging (though I am now at the point where the blog “pays” for itself and a bit more), and B. I don’t think anyone should start blogging for that express purpose (sorry, but it’s the truth).

 6 Things to Do Before You Start a Blog